 The colours are still not solid after one coat so building up coats will add time to the overall project.
 Again, plan what can be painted and alternate the areas you are painting when each coat is drying.

 I want to add dimension to the shadow so I lighten and darken the main shadow colour, before dividing the shadow into where I think the direction of the light angle will be.

 At this stage, I’m not too concerned with accuracy as I know that there will be several more coats on top of the initial coats.

 By blending and fading the shadow colours into the base red colour, a gradient effect begins to appear.
-The softening of the added colours’ edges helps the dimensional shadow to look realistic.
+The softening of the added colours’ edges helps the shadow to look dimensional.